tommy-russoniello/docs/Twitch Policy.md

 Twitch using Monstercat's music catalog.

 ## VOD
 We will not mute VODs that contain Monstercat's music.
-While Twitch's Audio Recognition system only allows for audio muting, we ask that you only include Monstercat music in your VODs if you have [http://www.monstercat.com/account/services/?vendor=twitch](purchased a Twitch whitelist license).
+While Twitch's Audio Recognition system only allows for audio muting, we ask that you only include Monstercat music in your VODs if you have [purchased a Twitch whitelist license](http://www.monstercat.com/account/services/?vendor=twitch).

 ## Streaming
-If you include Monstercat in your streams we ask that you [http://www.monstercat.com/account/services/?vendor=twitch](purchase a Twitch whitelist license).
+If you include Monstercat in your streams we ask that you [purchase a Twitch whitelist license](http://www.monstercat.com/account/services/?vendor=twitch).

 You can tune into our Monstercat FM channel during your Twitch streams without your VODs being muted, but please include our track listing bot in your channel by typing `!join` on the Monstercat FM channel at [http://www.twitch.tv/monstercat](http://www.twitch.tv/monstercat)